lukebrobbs/lukebrobbs/README.md

 Thanks for stopping by!

-I’m currently working on lots of exciting stuff for [Jaguar Land Rover](https://www.jaguarlandrover.com/) :car:
+I’m currently working on lots of exciting stuff for [Truepill](https://www.truepill.com/).

 I'm currently working with React, JavaScript, TypeScript daily, and have spent the last year getting my head around Go 🌱